naboshi229/My_Basic_Programs/README.md

-# Bill-Calculator
+# My Basic Programs - Python
-"Bill Calculator" that calculates a bill increased by percentage of a tip and splits between "x" number of people This is one of my first small programs that I wrote in python! :>
+This is a repository were I store all of my basic programs using python language.